ShpendKe/ShpendKe/blog/2025-12-08-deploy-multiple-tenants/index.md

 az ad sp create --id $clientIdFromHomeTenant
 ```

-**Important:** This creates an enterprise application in Tenant B, not a full app registration.
-The app registration always lives in Tenant A. The enterprise application in Tenant B is essentially a "pointer" to the app in Tenant A.
+**Important:** This creates an enterprise application in tenant X, not a full app registration.
+The app registration always lives in home tenant.
+The enterprise application in Tenant X is essentially a "pointer" to the app in home tenant.

 The result will look similar to the following extract:
 ```json